Boat Lettering Removal:

 It is best when using compounds to use high-end professional products that do not contain waxes or silicones.
 The idea is to get a mirror finish without waxes, Teflon, silicones etc. These products are disguising the lack of a true mirror finish.
 Besides, with these contaminates, the new name won’t adhere as well or last as long.

-Another method fro removing enamel from gel coat is spraying Easy-Off oven cleaner on the lettering.
+Another method for removing and old boat name if its painted on with enamel from is to spray Easy-Off oven cleaner on the lettering.
 Mask off any painted or varnished surfaces; also mask the “drip” areas.
 The oven cleaner will bubble the paint in a few minutes.
 Before the paint starts to drip, scrape the letter with a razor blade scraper.
 Wipe off the excess.
 You will notice this turned the gel coat yellow.
 Don’t panic!
 Wipe the entire area with distilled vinegar.
 This will turn the gel coat back to its original white.
 Do not use this method on colored gel coats or painted hulls such as Hatteras, which has an Imron surface.
 The next step is to polish to a high gloss.

-A third method for removing paint from gel coat, and in some cases, a linear polyurethane surface, is to wet sand the lettering from the surface.
+A third method for removing an old boat name from gel coat, and in some cases, a linear polyurethane surface, is to wet sand the lettering from the surface.
 Usually start with a 400 grit, then sand with 800, then 3M superduty rubbing compound.